7 Ways to Prepare Your Home for Fall Weather

 Head outside to enjoy the cool, invigorating air and the colorful display of leaves on changing trees — because soon, that same cool air will attempt to invade your home, and those beautiful leaves may become a big nuisance after they drop.

 It's time to make sure you're equipped for those upcoming fall chores, so you can tackle the season's unique challenges from the outset, before the lovely autumn weather turns cold on your home.

 Clean Your Gutters: Sure, one of the delights of fall is the changing colors of the leaves, but they don't just disappear — they often seemingly head straight for the gutters.
 An accumulation of leaves could clog them and cause water to pool, and when that water freezes and expands, it can do damage.
-Dangerous icicles can form overhead, too, like large spears aiming downward, ready to drop.
+Dangerous icicles can form overhead, too, ready to drop.
 To prevent this from happening, the dreaded chore of cleaning out the gutters is a must-do on the fall housework list.
-Before you go snaking out the gutters, you'll want to make sure you have a tall enough ladder.
+And before you go snaking out the gutters, you'll want to make sure you have a tall enough ladder.

 Preparing Your Home for the Cold

 Most of these fall chores can be done in an afternoon if you've got the right tools.
-Plus, once they're completed you'll get to enjoy the crisp breeze, falling leaves, and even a nice apple cider as you admire your immaculate lawn and cozy home.Note that this feature has been updated since it was originally published last fall.
+Plus, once they're completed you'll get to enjoy the crisp breeze, falling leaves, and even a nice apple cider as you admire your immaculate lawn and cozy home.